nkxxll/byebye/README.md

 ## TODO

-- [ ] new command: xdg-screensaver lock
+- [x] new command: xdg-screensaver lock
+- [ ] idea make number shortcuts for the options